nevir/SMJobKit/SampleApp/README.md

   * It should be set to the `Wrapper` destination with a subpath of `Contents/Library/LaunchServices`.

-  * Add the server's product binary to be copied.
+  * Add the service's product binary to be copied.